TejaswiReddySandi/AI-learning/README.md

 # AI-learning
-All the mini or major AI projects that I've previously worked on and currently working on.
+Curating all the mini or major AI projects that I've previously worked on and currently working on in the process of learning AI.